Creative Career & Business

 And not everybody wants to graduate with ~$30K debt hanging over their heads for decades afterwards.

-An online or offline course will never put you in that much debt, though some courses like Shillington School can cost you up to $15,000 for a 3-month program.
+An online or offline course will never put you in that much debt, though some courses, like Shillington School’s 3-month program, can cost up to $15,000.

-But it’s more reasonable to start with a cheaper course on Coursera to learn the basics.
+But it’s more reasonable to start with a cheaper Coursera course to learn the basics.

 If you’re moving to cities for college, you must also pay for housing.
 Student housing is expensive and of low quality.
 But renting an apartment near campus is even more challenging — now you’re paying rent and commuting daily, too.